jcurl/RJCP.DLL.CrashReporter/docs/crashreporterapp.md

 Similarly, running `CrashReportApp.exe watchdog` should still generate two crashes, one for the watchdog warning, the other for the watchdog error.
-Go to `%LOCALAPPDATA%\CrashDumps` and find the two most recent crashes.
+Go to `.\CrashDumps` and find the two most recent crashes.
 It won't be printed to the console as logging is removed.

 The warning should not contain any logs, and is probably less useful (other than the warning occurred).